 Adam and Joanne's Tips

-- Fish Sauce: Fish sauce can be found in the international aisle in most grocery stores, in international markets, or online.
+- Fish Sauce: Find fish sauce in the international aisle of most grocery stores, in international markets, or online.
 It has a salty-sour flavor and is something we use to elevate flavors in savory dishes or dishes with lengthy cooking times.
 On Inspired Taste, you see us use it in our Homemade Pho recipe.
 If you do not have any, Worcestershire sauce is a good substitute.